6 Fun and Effective Articulation Games for Kids

 Each Jenga block is labelled with a word containing the target sound.
 As my child pulls out delicately a block, they say the word on the block.
 It’s combining a game of skill with a speech challenge!
 The tower adds an extra element of suspense and anticipation.

-an extra layer of anticipation and suspense.
 Will it stay standing, or will it tumble down?
 Playing in this way feels more natural and enjoyable!

 You can also make it a bit of a competition – who can pull out the most blocks without causing the tower to fall?
 It can add, for older children, a friendly rivalry that motivates them to keep going, saying those words over and over without even realizing they’re doing speech ‘homework’.